max-reddel/QONNECT/README.md

 1. Add more details to the following agents:
    - `Dismantler`
+      - `process_components` method is implemented.
+It Dismantles the car, reuses the STANDARD parts and adds them to the stock.
+However, I am not sure what do with the dismantled cars.
+Since, there is no plastic left, there is no point in sending it to shredders (in the model implementation).
+However, we can send the the reused parts extracted from the car to recyclers.
+I am not sure about how to implement this but we can discuss it during our next meeting.

    - `Garage`
    - `Recycler`
+      - __init__ is redified to inlcude `demand` and `default_demand`.
+Recyclers have demand for both CARS and PARTS.
+Recycler revieve CARS from Garages and PARTS (reused) from Dismantler.
+      - `process_components` method is implemented.
+This function extracts the plastic from both CARS and PART.
+VIRGIN plastic present in the parts is recycled as RECYCLATE_HIGH.
+RECYCLATE_HIGH present in the parts is extracted and is converted into RECYCLATE_LOW.
+RECYCLATE_LOW in components is discareded.
    - `User`
 2. Implement `process_components()` for all agents
 3. Implement `update_demand()` for all agents

+PS: These implementations are not tested completly because Garage is not implememted in this branch yet.
+Also, I need someone to evaluate the code as I am not ver familiar with this style of code and using enum.
+Lastly, I tried and am willing to learn.

 ---
 ## 3. Repository Structure